Bumber64/dfhack/docs/plugins/regrass.rst

     specified.
 ``-p <grass_id>``, ``--plant <grass_id>``
     Specify a grass type for the ``--force`` option. ``grass_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
+A numerical ID will also be accepted.
 Providing an empty string with "" will print all available IDs and skip regrass.
 ``-a``, ``--ashes``
     Regrass tiles that've been burnt to ash.
 ``-d``, ``--buildings``